What is Bioidentical Hormone Replacement Therapy?

 Countless women around the Puget Sound region have been able to mitigate and even reverse symptoms like these by visiting Port Orchard Natural Medicine.
 Here, Dr. Robertson will use BHRT to help you restore your hormone levels.

 In fact, the North American Menopause Society (NAMS) recently reported that over 1.4 million American women are currently using BHRT.
-Of these, 40% are using bioidentical hormone therapy to alleviate symptoms caused by menopause.
+Of these, 40% are using bioidentical hormones therapy to alleviate symptoms caused by menopause.

 Women aren’t the only ones with hormone fluctuations.
 Men can experience periods of hormone imbalance as well, and while women suffer from menopause, men are faced with the onset of andropause.